rileydurham23/next/README.md

 7. On the "index.mdx" page, on the right side, above the file content, you should see several icons.
 Click the pencil icon to edit the file.

 8. Add new text in the file directly under the last event in the events section.
 For example, your text addition should look like this:

+    **IMPORTANT!**
+    - spacing and indentation matter.
+Make sure your event entry matches the indentation of the events already on the page.
+    - `start` and `end` are in YYYY-MM-DD format.
+    - `link` must be a url link in quotation marks.

 ```
  - title: Example Event
    description: Example Event is a yearly gathering of tech and security professionals to share highlights and learn together.
    link: "https://exampleevent.io" ***MUST BE IN QUOTATION MARKS***
    start: 2022-04-01
    end: 2022-04-02
    location: Cooltown, USA
 ```

 9. When you are finished, select the option that says "Create new branch for this commit and start a pull request."
 It is very important that you do NOT commit directly to main.
 Github will automatically create a branch name for you, no need to change it.